Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Optimal individual investment decision

-{can be seen respectively as the (continuosly discounted) net unit (per MW) profits accruing to the biogas thanks to the Gas-to-power investment and as the (continuosly discounted) profits accruing to the household from the sale of the PV generation over an infinite time horizon. }
+represent the discounted net unit profits per MW for the biogas producer (from G2P investment) and the household (from PV generation) over an infinite time horizon.

-We can immediately notice that {$J^0_b$ and $J^0_h$ describe correctly the independence between the two players, i.e. $J^0_b$ does not depend on $y_h$, and in a similar way $J^0_h$ does not depend on $y_b$. } Since these two payoffs are linear in $y_b$ and $y_h$, the following result is straightforward. \begin{lemma} In absence of incentives, the optimal installation for the biogas producer is
+Notably, $J^0_b$ and $J^0_h$ correctly reflect the independence of the two agents, as $J^0_b$ does not depend on $y_h$, and $J^0_h$ does not depend on $y_b$.
+Since both profit functions are linear in $y_b$ and $y_h$, the following result follows directly.